 For more information, see the Form 49ER Instructions along with Form 49ER.
-Here is the link:

-Form 49ER, Recapture of Qualified Investment Exemption from Property Tax 2022 and Instructions (idaho.gov).)
+Here is the link: Recapture of Qualified Investment Exemption from Property Tax and Instructions 2023.)

 Make sure the asset descriptions are detailed enough to identify what the property is and determine whether it qualifies.
-For the Tax Commission to confirm that assets qualify, they'll need the detailed information about the property as well as confirming the qualifying loss year(s) occurred.
+For the Tax Commission to confirm that assets qualify, they'll need detailed information about the property as well as confirming the qualifying loss year(s) occurred.